 Kavala was first arrested on 18 October 2017 and formally charged 16 months after his arrest.
 A 657-page long indictment accused him and 15 co-defendants of being responsible for crimes allegedly committed by protesters across Turkey during the Gezi Park protests and reframed the overwhelmingly peaceful protests as a conspiracy to overthrow the government.

 The trial started on 24 June 2019 and ended on 18 February 2020 with Kavala’s acquittal.
 However, celebrations were short-lived: Kavala was returned to prison, following a court order to detain him again due to another investigation.

 On 8 October 2020, a new indictment against Kavala was announced, that relates to ‘attempts to abolish, replace or prevent the implementation of, through force and violence, the constitutional order of the Republic of Turkey’ which carries an aggravated life sentence.
 He has been additionally charged with ‘espionage’, carrying a maximum 20-year sentence.
 The indictment refers to his alleged involvement in the coup attempt of 2016.

-On 5 February 2021, shortly after the acquittals of Gezi trial defendants’ was overturned, Kavala’s case on coup and espionage charges was merged with the Gezi Park retrial at the Istanbul 30th High Criminal Court.
+On 5 February 2021, shortly after the acquittals of Gezi trial defendants’ was overturned, Kavala’s case on coup and espionage charges was merged with the Gezi Park retrial.

 Photo credit: Rupen Janbazian, 2015, Osman Kavala at the Armenian Genocide centennial commemoration near Taksim Square, Istanbul